letsencrypt/acme-spec/draft-barnes-acme.md

 recoveryToken (optional, string):
 : An opaque token that the client can present to demonstrate that it participated in a prior authorization transaction.

+agreement (optional, string):
+: A URI referring to a subscriber agreement or terms of service provided by the server (see below).
+Including this field indicates the client's agreement with these terms.

 A client creates a new account with the server by sending a POST request to the server's new-registration URI.
 The body of the request is a registration object containing only the "contact" field.

 ~~~~~~~~~~